 Outcomes & Objectives:

 - Create a shared understanding of the necessary planning steps in completing the goal.
-For team projects, everyone’s input and work are needed, and it must be planned to connect the information and work in the time-frame when it is necessary.
+For team projects, everyone’s input and work are needed, and the work must plan to connect the information and work in the time frame when necessary.

 - Planning Path forces the team to clarify accountabilities of the plan and necessary time-frames coordinating the effort of all the individuals into one system.